Understand yourself, manage your emotions and rebuild your confidence

 I work online so you will need a stable internet connection with enough data and a private space (no one else present in the room).

-I use a specialised GDPR compliant software to conduct my sessions.
+I use GDPR compliant software to conduct my sessions.
 After the session has been scheduled, you will receive a link for our session.
 You will not need to download any software or create a login.
 Simply open the link at the time of your appointment.

 Counselling sessions are usually 50 minutes in duration.